-· Academic integrity and collaboration guidelines
+• Academic integrity and collaboration guidelines

 Discussion posts should be your own work.
 They will generally require you to repeat an example or answer a question posed in the lecture videos.
 These assignments will be graded based on completion rather than correctness.
+You may not use AI tools to write these discussion posts.